 The beautiful sterling silver Celtic Cross Pendant faithfully captures all authentic detail of the original Saint Muirdeach’s cross at Monasterboice.
+We have a small version of this cross here.

 - Handcrafted in Sterling silver